wile44/flower-count-practical-task/README.md

 ### 2. Using the Frontend Web App

 1. Open the web app in your browser: `http://localhost:4200`.
-2. Use the interface to upload images.
+2. Use the interface to process images.
 3. View the flower count results for each image after processing.

 ### 3. Using the Android App